-Before any refund is made to the student, Student Financial Assistance must return funds to the appropriate financial aid program(s).
-If the student owes money to Harper College the amount owed will be subtracted from any refund due the student.
-Students may contact Student Financial Assistance for further details.
+Before any refund is made to the student, the Office of Student Financial Assistance must return funds to the appropriate financial aid program(s).
+If the student owes money to Harper College, the amount owed will be subtracted from any refund due the student.
+Students may contact the Office of Student Financial Assistance for further details.